s4ysolutions/s4ysolutions.github.io/_posts/2024-01-10-job-readiness.markdown

 For projects with limited budgets, I can work as a solo developer during the development phase, with the option to bring in a replacement developer or hire part-time for the maintenance phase.

-Additionally, I had good experience working with legacy codebases lacking the dockumentation and can help with refactoring and modernization of such projects.
+Additionally, I had good experience working with legacy codebases lacking the documentation and can help with refactoring and modernization of such projects.

 ## Salary expectations